jain2anki/Implementation-of-Jellyfish-in-ns3/README.md

 **What is Jellyfish Topology in Networks?**

-Jellyfish, an incrementally-expandable, high-bandwidth data center networking topology based on randomness.
+Jellyfish is an incrementally-expandable, high-bandwidth data center networking topology based on randomness.
 Basically, it’s an unstructured network that utilizes a randomized topology for interconnection in a data center, unlike, for example a fat tree topology that utilizes hierarchies.
 It allows for construction of arbitrary-size networks that can be easily incrementally expanded as needs arise in the data center for capacity or bandwidth.